Boxing Fitness | The Complete Guide

 Boxing training is by far one of the best ways to develop whole-body fitness.
-A typical boxing workout consists of callisthenic (bodyweight exercises) circuits, cardiovascular training and pugilistic skills development.
+A typical boxing workout consists of bodyweight exercises, functional resistance movements, circuits, cardiovascular training and pugilistic skills development.

-Unlike orthodox forms of fitness training, such as gym training or a specific fitness discipline (such as cycling or running), boxing simultaneously develops multiple components of fitness.
-For example, in your average, run-of-the-mill boxing session you’ll train cardio, muscle strength and endurance, as well as working on coordination, agility and reaction time.
+Unlike orthodox forms of exercise, such as gym workouts or a specific fitness discipline (cycling or running), boxing training simultaneously develops multiple components of fitness.
+For example, in your average, run-of-the-mill boxing session you’ll train cardio, muscle endurance, explosive power, as well as working on coordination, agility and reaction time.

 1: Fat burning